mikeizbicki/cmc-csci145-math166/topic04_LearningFromData_LinearModels/README.md

     Practice problems at <https://github.com/mikeizbicki/cmc-csci145-math166/blob/2024fall/topic03_LearningFromData_TrainingVersusTesting/quiz2-practice.pdf>

+    Worth double points:

+    1. Still 4 problems.

+    1. +2 for correct answer, -1 for incorrect answer, 0 for blank.

 1. Chapter 3 is the last chapter before the midterm.

     1. Midterm will be first week of November (4-8).